OfficeDev/office-js-docs-pr/docs/reference/manifest/event.md

 Defines an event handler in an add-in.

 > [!NOTE]
-> The `Event` element is currently only supported by Outlook on the web in Office 365.
+> The `Event` element is currently only supported by Outlook in Office 365.

 ## Attributes